Thorne and Hatfield Moors: History

 The Thorne Moors Improvement Company was set up in 1848, authorised by the Thorne Moor Drainage and Improvement Act.
 They were charged with improving parts of the bog.
 Their activities increased in the 1880s, when they began to lease areas to companies who extracted the peat commercially for use as animal bedding.
 In order to do this, ditches had to be cut to begin the process of drainage.
 As the extent of the workings increased, a Dutch company cut canals in the peat.
 Horses pulled barges from canal paths alongside in order to remove the peat from the moors.
 Subsequently, a network of small railways were constructed along the canals to transport the peat.

+In The Gentleman's Magazine 31 August 1727, George Stovin made reference to Hatfield Moor: "Here is great plenty of furze buſhes, and variety of game, such as hares, foxes, kites, eagles, curlews, ducks and geese; there is no house or cottage near it, and but a few old oaks, fallows, and birch; the house is a little stud-bound one, and seems ready to fall".

 Until the mid-twentieth century, all peat was cut by hand.
 Although the effects of the industry on the ecology of the moors were serious, hand cutting mainly affected the surface of the moors.
 It left behind trenches and ditches, which soon became waterlogged, and were re-colonised to become part of the diverse habitat.
 Once the cutting process was mechanised, peat could be cut from a greater depth, and at a faster rate, resulting in less ability for the moors to recover.
 Mechanical peat cutting was introduced to the moors in the early 1960s, and the process was similar to hand cutting, in that the peat was extracted over a small area but to a considerable depth.
 More destructive to the ultimate regeneration of the moors was the introduction of peat milling in 1985, where a thin layer of peat was stripped from a wider area.
 Thus in 1910, around 56 tonnes per acre were extracted from 1240 acre of the moors, whereas in 1985 the yield was 10 tonnes per acre over double that area.
 As early as the late 1960s, academics and conservation agencies expressed concerns that the moors had been so badly damaged by peat extraction and farming that they were not worth saving.